 The academic program is designed to provide a well-rounded education in the liberal arts tradition.
-Majors lead to the Bachelor of Arts degree in business administration, accounting, elementary education, elementary/exceptional student education, or strategic communication (public relations).
+Majors lead to the Bachelor of Arts degree in business administration, accounting, elementary education, elementary/exceptional student education, secondary education/English, or strategic communication (public relations).
 Minors in marketing and finance are also offered.